-- a) Purposefully raise Indentation Error and correct it. - b) Compute distance between two points taking input from the user (Hint: use Pythagorean theorem) - c) To take three numbers and print its sum and average. - d) To find the area of circle - e) To find volume
+- a) Purposefully raise Indentation Error and correct it. - b) Compute distance between two points taking input from the user (Pythagorean Theorem). - c) To takes numbers as command line arguments and print its sum.

 2. CONTROL FLOW

 Write Python programs for implementing the following: